 Personalized Care.
 Genetic Answers.

 All individuals respond to medications differently.
 Sometimes these differences are due to genetic causes.
-Pharmacogenetic, or PGx, testing looks at a defined set of locations in your DNA that help control the ways your body processes medication.
+Pharmacogenomic, or PGx, testing looks at a defined set of locations in your DNA that help control the ways your body processes medication.
 Using this information, Sanford experts look for gene changes associated with your reaction to many commonly prescribed drugs.
 Knowing this information early may help your Sanford physician get the right drug at the right dose when you need it.

 An increased chance to develop a disease can be inherited or passed down through families.
 This is called a predisposition.
 By looking at specific places in your DNA, genetic experts at Sanford can find out the likelihood that you have certain gene changes that may put you at a higher risk to develop these conditions, such as some types of cancer and heart disease.
-The Sanford Chip tests for several conditions where proper medical care can prevent symptoms from developing or decrease their impact on your life.
+The Preemptive Genomic Screening tests for several conditions where proper medical care can prevent symptoms from developing or decrease their impact on your life.

 A Sanford provider will order this test and manage the results.
 The provider or a genetic counselor will work with you to make a plan for your health, including finding more effective medications and better understanding your risk for disease.